Here's What It Means for Your Business

 In the past several decades, changes in video technology have frequently occurred through seismic shifts in ecosystem support.
 The triumph of VHS over Betamax, the subsequent shift from VHS to DVD, and the rise of H.264 have all followed a pattern in which the industry rallies around a technology and solidifies its position in the market.

-In 2015, the next seismic shift is underway.
-Legacy video streaming protocols built on overlay networks, custom protocols, and specialized servers are giving way to connectionless, HTTP-based Modern Streaming.
+The last seismic shift began around 2015.
+Legacy video streaming protocols built on overlay networks, custom protocols, and specialized servers have begun to give way to connectionless, HTTP-based Modern Streaming.

 The benefits of Modern Streaming include reduced network management complexity, lower maintenance costs, improved scalability, and enhanced playback.
 Modern Streaming protocols also integrate with organizations’ WAN optimization technologies, homogenizing the network transport and caching infrastructure.